Singapore announces additional budget to support coronavirus-hit economy

 The President has given in-principle support to draw on an additional SGD 4 billion from the reserves, said Heng.
 “Specifically, this will be used to fund the enhanced Job Support Scheme, the enhanced Temporary Bridging Loan Programme and Enterprise Financing Scheme, and the Solidarity Payment to Singaporeans,” he said.

-Singapore reported 120 new coronavirus cases on Sunday, the highest daily increase since the disease broke out.
-As of Sunday, Singapore has a total of 1,309 coronavirus patients.
+The country recorded 66 new coronavirus cases on Monday, raising the total cases to 1,375.
+Sixty-five are locally transmitted cases and just one imported.
 A total of 19,800 foreign workers across two dormitories have been placed under quarantine and they will have to stay in their rooms for the next 14 days, Channel News Asia reported.

 Authorities are anticipating further spike in the number of coronavirus cases while people have been told to stay at home and step out only to buy essentials to contain the fast-spreading disease..